TL;DR;

 How Hagfish can help (and what's next with Hagfish Tax)

-- Export NTAA-ready reports that you can submit to the NRS without extra formatting.
+- Export NTAA-ready reports: Pull reports formatted for NRS submission without extra formatting work.

 Final thoughts